k21971/EvilHack/doc/evilhack-changelog.md

 - Allow Druids that have shapechanged to revert back to normal form at will
 - Druids that #shapechange retain worn armor, other changes
+- Additional conditions that can affect Druid #shapechange